 Shift from find-the-problems-mindset to

-thus decreasing stress and depression
+thus decreasing stress

 and adding overall well-being.